• Skip to primary navigation

 Ingredients needed

 • Bell peppers - We used red and yellow, for a nice pop of bright colour and because they are sweet.
-However, green and orange will work too.
+However, green and orange will work in this ratatouille too.

 • Aubergine (eggplant) - Look for aubergines with smooth, shiny skin that are uniform in colour and heavy for their size.